JuliaManifolds/Manopt.jl/docs/src/about.md

 * [Markus A. Stokkenes](https://www.linkedin.com/in/markus-a-stokkenes-b41bba17b/) contributed most of the implementation of the [Interior Point Newton Method](solvers/interior_point_Newton.md)
 * [Manuel Weiss](https://scoop.iwr.uni-heidelberg.de/author/manuel-weiß/) implemented most of the [conjugate gradient update rules](@ref cg-coeffs)

 as well as various [contributors](https://github.com/JuliaManifolds/Manopt.jl/graphs/contributors) providing small extensions, finding small bugs and mistakes and fixing them by opening [PR](https://github.com/JuliaManifolds/Manopt.jl/pulls)s.
-Thanks to all of you!
+Thanks to all of you.

 If you want to contribute a manifold or algorithm or have any questions, visit the [GitHub repository](https://github.com/JuliaManifolds/Manopt.jl/)